Easy Pumpkin Mac and Cheese

 1/4 teaspoon finely grated nutmeg

-1 cup (230 grams) pure pumpkin puree, see our homemade pumpkin puree recipe
+1 cup (227g) pure pumpkin puree, try homemade pumpkin puree

 Directions

-• 1Heat the oven to 350 degrees F. Butter a 3-quart casserole dish or spray with nonstick cooking spray.
+1Preheat the oven to 350°F (177°C).
+Butter a 3-quart casserole dish or spray with nonstick cooking spray.

 2Bring a large pot of salted water to a boil.
-Cook pasta as directed on package.
-(Usually between 7 and 10 minutes).
+Cook pasta as directed on the package.
+(Usually 7 to 10 minutes).
 Drain.

-3Melt butter in a large, high-sided pan over medium heat.
-When the butter begins to bubble, add the flour.
-Cook, whisking constantly 2 to 3 minutes until the butter smells fragrant and nutty — the color of the butter-flour mixture will turn light brown.
+3Melt the butter in a large, high-sided pan over medium heat.
+When it begins to bubble, add the flour.
+Cook, whisking constantly for 2 to 3 minutes until the butter smells fragrant and nutty.
+The color of the butter-flour mixture will turn light brown.

-• 1Mix the cooked pasta into the sauce until well coated then spoon into the prepared baking dish, top with remaining cheese.
+7Stir the cooked pasta into the sauce until well coated, then spoon into the prepared baking dish and top with remaining cheese.

-2Bake the macaroni and cheese, uncovered, until golden brown on top, about 25 minutes.
+8Bake uncovered until golden brown on top, for about 25 minutes.
 Let stand 5 minutes before serving.

 Adam and Joanne's Tips

-• If you have one, make the sauce in an oven safe Dutch oven.
+• Dutch oven: If you have one, make the sauce in an oven-safe Dutch oven.
 This way, there is no need to dirty a baking dish.
-Instead combine the pasta and sauce right in the Dutch oven and bake.
+Instead, mix the pasta and sauce in the Dutch oven and bake.

 Inspired Taste Newsletter Signup